CT scans are diagnostic tests that Medicare covers if they are medically necessary and a healthcare professional orders them.

 ER Productions Limited/Getty Images

 Yes.
-Medicare generally considers a CT scan as an outpatient non-laboratory test, meaning the coverage comes from Part B, while corresponding out-of-pocket expenses typically apply.
+Medicare generally considers a CT scan an outpatient non-laboratory test, which Part B covers, but corresponding out-of-pocket expenses typically apply.

-If a doctor requires an individual to have a CT scan during an inpatient stay at the hospital, Part A will cover any eligible cost after a person pays their out-of-pocket expenses.
+If a doctor requires an individual to have a CT scan during an inpatient stay at the hospital, Part A will cover any eligible cost after someone pays their out-of-pocket expenses.

-Medicare has a helpful tool where a person can research the cost of an outpatient procedure.
-This tells them how much Medicare pays for the service.
+Medicare has a helpful tool for researching the cost of an outpatient procedure.
+This tool tells people how much Medicare pays for the service.

 A healthcare professional can request a CT scan for almost any part of the body, while the cost depends on the body part and scan type.